goodvibes2/BackupGnuCashLinux/src/backupgnucash/classes/org/openjfx/README.md

   4. **Configuration V2** may optionally be ticked.
 If ticked, configuration files used by GnuCash V2, in default locations, will be backed up.

-  5. **Configuration V3** may optionally be ticked.
-If ticked, configuration files used by GnuCash V3, in default locations, will be backed up.
+  5. **Configuration V3+** may optionally be ticked.
+If ticked, configuration files used by GnuCash V3 and later, in default locations, will be backed up.
+     As of May 2021 latest stable GnuCash release 4.5, the configuration file locations are the same in GnuCash V4 as V3.

+  6. **Flatpak** may optionally be ticked.
+The Flatpak checkbox is disabled when BackupGnuCash is running under Microsoft Windows.
+If ticked, configuration files for a GNU/Linux Flatpak installation are backed up.
+If unticked, the Non-Flatpak configuration file locations are used.

-  6. **Location of the base archive directory**, for example
+  7. **Location of the base archive directory**, for example
      ```
        GNU/Linux:    /home/[USERNAME]/Dropbox
        Windows:   C:\Users\[USERNAME]\Dropbox